Chair: Emma Murrugara, Department of Human Development, Cornell University

 VOCAL BEHAVIOUR AND INTERPERSONAL AROUSAL COUPLING IN CAREGIVER-INFANT DYADS

-Sam Wass, Ph.D., Department of Psychology, University of East London
+Sam Wass, PhD, Professor, Developmental Psychology, Department of Psychological Sciences,School of Psychology, University of East London VIRTUAL

 We currently understand little about how early vocal communication is influenced by changes in autonomic arousal within an infant-caregiver dyad.
 To examine this, we used wearable microphones and autonomic sensors to collect multimodal naturalistic datasets from 12-month-olds and their caregivers.
 We observed that, across the day, clusters of vocalisations occur during elevated infant and caregiver arousal.
 This relationship is stronger in infants than caregivers: caregivers show greater functional flexibility, and their vocal production is more influenced by the infant’s arousal than their own.
 Different types of vocalisation elicit different patterns of change across the dyad.
 Cries occur following reduced infant arousal stability and lead to increased child-caregiver arousal coupling, and decreased infant arousal.
 Speech-like vocalisations also occur at elevated arousal, but lead to longer-lasting increases in arousal, and elicit more parental verbal responses.
 We also examine how vocal behaviour can develop atypically in infants raised in noisy and chaotic households.
 Overall, our results suggest that: vocalisations are not yet functionally flexible in 12-month-old infants; that caregivers’ differential responses to specific types of vocalisations is an important factor driving speech development; and that this selection mechanism which drives vocal development is anchored in our stress physiology.